ABOUT LILIAN PLACE HERITAGE CENTER

 Lilian Place is now restored to its original 1880's glory.
 It's period furniture and artifacts bring history alive.
 Step back into the past with us and relive the days when Lilian Place was the only mansion on the beachside.

-TOURS: Historic 1884 Museum open daily 1-5pm (Closed Tuesday) for guided or self guided tours.
+TOURS: Historic 1884 Museum open daily 1-5pm for guided tours.
 Last tour leaves at 4pm

 $5.00 per person (FREE: members of the Trust and children 12 and under)